Steph Curry, Steve Kerr confident in Warriors' ability to rebound in Game 4

-Steph, Kerr confident JP will snap out of early season 'funk' originally appeared on NBC Sports Bayarea
+Steph, Kerr confident in Dubs' ability to rebound in Game 4 originally appeared on NBC Sports Bayarea

 Speaking to reporters after the Warriors' 127-97 Game 3 loss to the Los Angeles Lakers on Saturday at Crypto.com Arena, Kerr said, in no uncertain terms, that he believes Golden State will play better in Game 4.

 "I'm very confident in our team, in our ability to bounce back," Kerr succinctly said.

 Warriors star Steph Curry shared his coach's sentiment, noting that the back-and-forth nature of the first three games of the Western Conference semifinals is to be expected.

 "That's kind of the nature of a playoff series, especially because of how drastically different we play," Curry told reporters after the game.
 "We'll respond -- got a lot of confidence in our ability to do that and it's why you play the game."

 Steph on the opportunity to respond to the Game 3 loss pic.twitter.com/lUpsWI6CbF

 — Warriors on NBCS (@NBCSWarriors) May 7, 2023